nsh87/shinyVM/README.md

 and `cd` into the repository on your computer.
 Run `vagrant up` to create the virtual machine.
 Finally, run `fab vagrant setup_vagrant` to install and set up the Shiny Server and its dependencies.
 That's it!
 The last line in your terminal should give you the status of your Shiny Server.
-Open your browser and visit *localhost:7070* to view the sample app.
+Open your web browser and using the address bar visit *localhost:7070* to view the sample app.

 To shutdown the server execute `vagrant halt`.
 This will stop the VM.
 To boot the server again execute `vagrant up`.
 You do not need to execute `fab vagrant setup_vagrant` if the process completed successfully earlier.

 If things do not run as expected see the Troubleshooting section below.
-Remember that you can destroy and reinitiate your VM and run `fab vagrant setup_vagrant` as many times as you want if the process is interrupted.
 Creating Apps
 -------------
 During the setup process, the Shiny Server on your VM was directed to look in a